-As part of its methodology, IPS has engaged with stakeholders such as ‘end users’ of the evidence generated by these mechanisms (domestic and international prosecutorial and judicial authorities), ‘suppliers’ (groups collecting and collating documentation of atrocities), and enablers (States, donors).
-Organisations such as the International Commission of Jurists, Justice Rapid Response and the Eurojust Network for the Prosecution of Atrocity Crimes were close collaborators in our consultations, alongside relevant international organizations such as the International Criminal Court (ICC).
-We also sought the input of the the UN Office of the High Commissioner for Human Rights (OHCHR) and regularly brief the Office on our progress.
+As part of its methodology, IPS engaged with stakeholders such as ‘end users’ of the evidence generated by these mechanisms (domestic and international prosecutorial and judicial authorities), ‘suppliers’ (groups collecting and collating documentation of atrocities) and enablers (States, donors).
+Organisations such as the International Commission of Jurists, Justice Rapid Response and the Eurojust Network for the Prosecution of Atrocity Crimes were also close collaborators in our consultations, alongside relevant international organisations such as the International Criminal Court (ICC).
+We also sought the input of the UN Office of the High Commissioner for Human Rights (OHCHR) and regularly briefed the Office on our progress.